Altar servers recognized for years of service

 Altar servers who received Outstanding Server awards from Christ the King were Pablo Antonio Aguirre and Gabriela Cantu; from Corpus Christi Cathedral were Anthony Nicholas Matl and Maya Denise Acuna; from Holy Cross were Daniel Aaron Ortiz Rayven Renee Ramos; from Holy Family in Corpus Christi were Cain Garcia and Araceli Saenz; from Immaculate Conception in Gregory were Andrew Flores and Daniela Solis; from Immaculate Conception in Skidmore were Jacob Doughtery and Cameron Guerrero; from Most Precious Blood were Matthew Francis Moore II and McKenna Reese Bunting; from Nuestra Señora de San Juan de Los Lagos, Madre de la Iglesia was Cristian Gone; from Our Lady of Good Counsel were Fernando Garcia and Madilyn Garcia; from Our Lady of Guadalupe in Corpus Christi were Jonathon Sturgeon and Araceli Orozco; from Our Lady of Guadalupe Mission were Vince Barrera and Isabella Flores; from Our Lady of Mt.
 Carmel were Clay Monyelle and Ariel Castellano; from Our Lady of Perpetual Help were Zachariah Castillo and Clarissa Marie Martinez; from Our Lady of Victory were Marco Menchaca and Mercedes Garcia; from Sacred Heart in Falfurrias was Juan Chavera; from Sacred Heart in Mathis was Josiah DeLeon and Ysabella Garcia; from Sacred Heart in Odem were Dario Gomez and Nicole Ortiz; from Sacred Heart in Rockport was Fatima Ortiz; from Sacred Heart in Sinton were Ricky Torres and Zoe Sanchez; from Santa Rosa de Lima were Kevin Daniel Garcia and Darissa Lynn Gonzalez; from St. Andrew by the Sea were Christopher Udeani and Avica Burrill; from St. Anthony in Robstown was Victoria Carrizales; from St. Elizabeth of Hungary were Brian Pendleton and Ella Lara; from St. Frances of Rome were Lorenzo Garza and Veronica Ramirez; from St. Francis de Paula were Rolando Saenz and Angelique Saenz; from St. George were Rory Campbell and Kayten Snider; from St. Gertrude was Sergio Soto; from St. Helena of the True Cross of Jesus was Marc Malilay; from St. James in Beeville were Daniel Hinojosa and Theresa Hernandez; from St. John of the Cross were Antonio Silva and Elektra Alejandro; from St. Joseph in Alice was Isaac Soliz; from St. Joseph in Beeville were Keegan Bledsoe and Anne Del Barrio; from St. Joseph in Corpus Christi were Jacob Resendez and Neriah Ramos; from St. Joseph in Kingsville were Francisco Villarreal III and Laura Jacquez; from St. Joseph in Port Aransas were Robert Carlough and Hanna Jo Collins; from St. Martin were Jordan Garrett Sanchez and Sofia Rivera; from St. Mary’s were Chase Vickers and Brianna Leal; from St. Patrick were Gilbert Chapa and Jacqueline Brown; from St. Paul the Apostle were Ashton Crawford and Caitlin Carmona; from St. Paul Mission were Nate Martinez and Anna Thomas; from St. Peter, Prince of the Apostles were Christian Castillo and Julisa Alcala; from St. Philip the Apostle were Diego Mendoza and Meredith Gayanilo; from St. Pius X were Jonah Dulin and Alyssa Lutz; from St. Pius X Mission were Sebastian Molina and Hannah Flores; from St. Theresa of the Little Flower were Benjamin Puente and Faith Puente.

 Altar servers recognized for 10 Years of Service received a purple cord presented by Bishop Mulvey in recognition for their long-standing dedication to serving.
-Servers who received 10 Years of Service from St. Frances of Rome was Gabby Gomez; from St. Francis de Paula was Rolando Saenz; from St. George were Crystal Amoles, CJ Arciba, Rory Campbell, Colton Orr and Kayten Snider; from St. Gertrude were Noah Bustamante and Ashton Flores; from St. Helena of the True Cross of Jesus was Nathan Gilbert; from St. James in Beeville were Brandon Guerrero and Ryan Jacob Martinez; from St. Joseph in Alice were Aaron Garcia, Jose Luis Pena, Mason Pena and Jacob Rico; from St. Joseph in Beevilee were Jhan Baldovino, Jazmin Esquivel and Donovan Ochoa; from St. Joseph in Port Aransas was Tripp Collins; from St. Martin were Jordan Garrett Sanchez and Carina Q. Zepeda; from St. Mary’s were Brianna Leal and Gabriella Moreno; from St. Patrick were Benjamin Anderson, Emma Becker, Juliana Bocanegra, Jacqueline Brown, Madelyn Burton, Gilbert Chapa, Alison Duncan, Rey Fabela, Gabrielle Garcia, Elizabeth Larkin and Marco Serrano; from St. Paul the Apostle was Ian Crawford and Daniel Garza; from St. Paul’s Mission were Anna Thomas and Stella Thomas; from St. Peter, Prince of the Apostles were Julisa Alcala, Christian Castillo, Noah Puebla and Isabella Vasquez; from St. Pius X were Brian Kostock, Natasha Medina, Benjamin Mikulancak, Riel Posada, Acadia Tamez and Charlie Uecker; from St. Philip the Apostle was Maggie Herrell and Camie Jimenez; from St. Theresa of the Infant Jesus were Chennette Johnson, Lynnette Johnson and Anel Rodriguez.
+Servers who received 10 Years of Service from Christ the King were Emilio Aguas, Marvin Brooks and Armando Hernandez; from Corpus Christi Cathedral was Patrick Nicholas Shea; from Holy Cross was Michael Angel Ortiz; from Immaculate Conception in Skidmore was Jacob Doughtery; from Most Precious Blood was Isabella Grace Williams; from Our Lady of Good Counsel were Joshua Johnson, Jose Ruiz and Esteban Vela; from Our Lady of Guadalupe in Alice were Fernando Castillo, Althair Ceja, Jolynn Garcia and Ashley Trejo; from Our Lady of Mt.
+Carmel were Ethan Longoria, Clay Monyelle, Sara Lee Sang and Claire Thomas; from Our Lady of Perpetual Help was Sebastian Antonio Cerda; from Our Lady Star of the Sea was Jude Wiggins; from Sacred Heart in Falfurrias was Juan Chavera; from Sacred Heart in Mathis was John Olivarez; from Sacred Heart in Roskport was Donovan Guerra; from Sacred Heart in Sinton was Ashley Johnson, Zoe Sanchez and Ricky Torres; from St. Andrew by the Sea was John Carroll; from St. Elizabeth of Hungary was Abrigayle Garza; from St. Frances of Rome was Gabby Gomez; from St. Francis de Paula was Rolando Saenz; from St. George were Crystal Amoles, CJ Arciba, Rory Campbell, Colton Orr and Kayten Snider; from St. Gertrude were Noah Bustamante and Ashton Flores; from St. Helena of the True Cross of Jesus was Nathan Gilbert; from St. James in Beeville were Brandon Guerrero and Ryan Jacob Martinez; from St. Joseph in Alice were Aaron Garcia, Jose Luis Pena, Mason Pena and Jacob Rico; from St. Joseph in Beevilee were Jhan Baldovino, Jazmin Esquivel and Donovan Ochoa; from St. Joseph in Port Aransas was Tripp Collins; from St. Martin were Jordan Garrett Sanchez and Carina Q. Zepeda; from St. Mary’s were Brianna Leal and Gabriella Moreno; from St. Patrick were Benjamin Anderson, Emma Becker, Juliana Bocanegra, Jacqueline Brown, Madelyn Burton, Gilbert Chapa, Alison Duncan, Rey Fabela, Gabrielle Garcia, Elizabeth Larkin and Marco Serrano; from St. Paul the Apostle was Ian Crawford and Daniel Garza; from St. Paul’s Mission were Anna Thomas and Stella Thomas; from St. Peter, Prince of the Apostles were Julisa Alcala, Christian Castillo, Noah Puebla and Isabella Vasquez; from St. Pius X were Brian Kostock, Natasha Medina, Benjamin Mikulancak, Riel Posada, Acadia Tamez and Charlie Uecker; from St. Philip the Apostle was Maggie Herrell and Camie Jimenez; from St. Theresa of the Infant Jesus were Chennette Johnson, Lynnette Johnson and Anel Rodriguez.